cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 Let’s create the HTML page that will be the entry point of our application.
 Create an `index.html` page in `src/main/resources/assets` with the content from [here](https://raw.githubusercontent.com/cescoffier/introduction-to-vert.x/master/post-3/src/main/resources/assets/index.html).
 As it’s just an HTML page with a bit of JavaScript, we won’t detail the content here.

 Basically, the page is a simple CRUD UI to manage my not-yet-read articles.
 It was made in a generic way, so you can transpose it to your own _stuff_.
-The list of products (here _articles_) is displayed in the main table.
-You can create a new product, edit one or delete one.
+The reading list (here _articles_) is displayed in the main table.
+You can create a new reading list, edit one or delete one.
 These actions are relying on a REST API (that we are going to implement) through AJAX calls.
 That’s all.

 Once this page is created, edit the `io.vertx.blog.first.MyFirstVerticle` class and change the `start` method to be: